Dyslexia as a Second Language

 5. Study and Learn the New Dyslexia Keywords section

-The clarity and straight forwardness of not having any accents at first makes english appear more simple than many foreign languages but the hidden rules of the language itself and the alphabet itself is a difficulty.
+The clarity and straight forwardness of not having any accents at first makes English appear simpler than many foreign languages but the hidden rules of the language itself and the alphabet itself is a difficulty.

-Dyslexia ESL is the spinning or turning of the alphabetical letters during reading which many non-Dyslexic readers do.
+Dyslexia as a Second Language is the spinning or turning of the alphabetical letters during reading which many non-Dyslexic readers do.
 It is not just the Dyslexic readers who spin letters while reading things.
-Foreign readers are also translating differences between their language and the english language when learning and writing english.
-The spinning affect of a b so similar to a d is not an easy thing for anyone who is learning English as a Second Language.
+Foreign readers are also translating differences between their language and the English language when learning and writing English.
+The spinning effect of a b so similar to a d is not an easy thing for anyone who is learning English as a Second Language.

 If you take the letter p, lower case and get it confused with d you may be Dyslexic or you may just be a reader of a foreign language that is used to reading with an accent above the letter which gave the letter a placement while you were reading in your original language.